xmtp/xmtp-js/README.md

 }
 ```

+Currently, network nodes are configured to rate limit high-volume publishing from Clients.
+A rate-limited Client can expect to receive a 429 status code response from a node.
+Rate limits can change at any time in the interest of maintaining network health.

 ### Creating a Client

 A Client is created with `Client.create(wallet: ethers.Signer): Promise<Client>` that requires passing in a connected Wallet.
 The Client will request a wallet signature in 2 cases: